sanjayrepo/ge-test2-app/README.md

 # ge-test2-app
-basic crud application in go, for cloud deployment
+basic crud application in go, for cloud deployment.

+-gorila mux is used